dporru/hairy-tribble/README.md

 ## Running

 Easiest way to run the current version is using docker.
-The docker image `dporru/tribble` is automatically build from master.
+The docker image `dporru/tribble` is automatically built from master.

 ## Config

-In order to run the application you need to create the config file `config/config` with the follwoing content:
+In order to run the application you need to create the config file `config/config` with the following content:

 ```
 serverHost=http://localhost:8000/